help-me-mom/ng-mocks/README.md

 # mock_component
 Helper function for creating angular component mocks for test.

-It does this by using reflect-metadata to get the component argument's selector, inputs, and outputs.
-Afterwards it delegates the work to [Ng2MockComponent](https://github.com/cnunciato/ng2-mock-component) to create the mock component with event emitters for the outputs.
+It does this by leveraging reflect-metadata to get the component argument's selector, inputs, and outputs.

 ## Usage
 ```typescript